Enums, Flags, Variants, and Unions

 In Rust, a variant is just a normal enum.

-In TypeScript, the variant is implemented as a tagged union.
+In TypeScript, variants are implemented as tagged unions.

 type error = { type: "file-not-found", value: string }